ibm-cloud-docs/Registry/registry_overview.md

 All registry artifacts are scoped to the specific regional registry that you are currently working with.
 For example, namespaces, images, tokens, quota settings, and plan settings must all be managed separately for each regional registry.

-If you want to use a region other than your local region, you can target the region that you want to access by running the `bx cr region-set`  command.
+If you want to use a region other than your local region, you can target the region that you want to access by running the `ibmcloud cr region-set`  command.
 You can run the command with no parameters to get a list of available regions, or you can specify the region as a parameter.

 To run the command with parameters, replace _&lt;region&gt;_ with the name of the region, for example, `eu-central`.

 ```
-bx cr region-set <region>
+ibmcloud cr region-set <region>
 ```
 {: pre}

 For example, to target the eu-central region, run the following command:

 ```
-bx cr region-set eu-central
+ibmcloud cr region-set eu-central
 ```
 {: pre}

-After targeting a different region, log in to the registry again: `bx cr login`.
+After targeting a different region, log in to the registry again: `ibmcloud cr login`.

 ### Global registry
 {: #registry_regions_global}